 There are a few common myths about introverts that many people tend to believe.
-Many people believe that introverts are shy, rude, they hate parties and don’t like people.
+Many people believe that introverts are shy and rude.
+They hate parties and don’t like people.

 1. Introverts are shy